connexcs/docs/docs/class5/connexml.md

 Further, the Routing Engine questions the same thing to the Customer on how to handle the call.
 The Customer can ask to collect some information or play a music or something else via a an HTTP Request.
 The same request is sent to the Class 5 from the Routing Engine.
 The Class 5 then replies to the requests of the customer.

 Another scenario might be when the Routing Engine might talk to the ConnexCS Applications like `ScriptForge`, `ConneXML`, `Call Flow Builder`.
-In case it hits the `ConneXML` application, `ConnexML` can as to direct it (Routing Engine) to a 3<sup>rd</sup> party customer and that customer can access the 3<sup>rd</sup> party data hit back to `ConneXML`, then the Routing Engine followed by Class 5 Application and lastly the Customer.
+In case it hits the `ConneXML` application, `ConneXML` can as to direct it (Routing Engine) to a 3<sup>rd</sup> party customer and that customer can access the 3<sup>rd</sup> party data hit back to `ConneXML`, then the Routing Engine followed by Class 5 Application and lastly the Customer.

 ConneXML uses the standard [`.xml` markup](https://en.wikipedia.org/wiki/XML) language.